-Release of Student During School
+Release of Student During the School Day

-Students shall not be released during the school day except upon a written or verbal request from the student's parent or person acting as a parent.
+Students shall not be released during the school day except upon a written or verbal request from the student's parent or legal guardian.
 Before releasing a student during the school day, the building principal shall verify the identity of the person seeking release of the student.
 If the principal is not satisfied with the identification provided by the person seeking release of a student, the student's release may be refused.